allure-framework/allure-csharp/src/Allure.Xunit.v3/README.md

 Use a stable UUID value for `{UUID}`.

+The callback passed to `AddAllureXunit` receives the same `IAllureXunitRegistrationContext` available to Allure registration hooks.
+Manual registration changes where registration is initiated; it does not provide a different Allure configuration API.

 ### Custom entry point

 Use a custom entry point when the test application needs startup logic or when